FerreolS/Signals-and-systems-m1-tpe/TDs/TD2.typ

     })

     #let NN = 2 * Nk + 1
-    By calculating the terms, we find that $N = 2*k + 1 = #NN$ terms are needed to capture at least 95% of the signal's power.
+    By calculating the terms, we find that $N = 2 thin K + 1 = #NN$ terms are needed to capture at least 95% of the signal's power.
   ]
 ]